pedromedley/website/content/blog/linux-update-notifications.md

 ---

-As you may know, the existing Linux version of Insomnia does not auto-update like the Windows and Linux versions.
+As you may know, the existing Linux version of Insomnia does not auto-update like the Windows and Mac versions.
 However, starting with version 3.2.2, the app will display a prompt when a new update is available.
 This will make keeping up to date with the latest releases much easier.